 Conferences and Events

-National Science Week: we provide public relations support for Australia’s largest community festival.
-In 2015, over 1.3 million people participated in over 1,700 National Science Week events around the country – and over 4,300 media stories mentioned ‘Science Week’, an 11 per cent increase on the previous year, despite fewer events and a global pandemic.
+National Science Week: we have provided public relations support for Australia’s largest community festival since 2015.
+In 2020, over 1.1 million people participated in over 1,200 National Science Week events around the country and online.
+Nearly 3200 media stories mentioned ‘Science Week’, an 11 per cent increase on the previous year, despite fewer events and a global pandemic.

 International Years: we’ve helped organise a series of international year celebrations in Australia, including Einstein Year (International Year of Physics), International Year of Astronomy, Biodiversity Year, International Year of Light, and the Evolution Festival.

 Conferences: we’ve organised press rooms and public programs for high impact international conferences, including the World Congress on Public Health, the International Genetics Congress, the International Conference for High Energy Physics, the UN Advancing Global Health conference, the International Botanical Congress, and many others.
 The Genetics Congress alone generated 90 minutes of television coverage, 16 hours of metro and national radio, and sixteen pages in The Age.

 Winning conferences for Australia: we won and organised the World Congress of Science Journalists for Melbourne in 2007.
 We secured the World Congress of Science and Factual Producers for Melbourne in 2009.